JaninaWibker/auth/README.md

 openssl rsa -in private.key -outform PEM -pubout -out public.key
 ```

+### Other services

+*auth* interacts with some other services such as [ip-lookup](https://git.jannik.ml/jannik/ip-lookup) and [analytics](https://git.jannik.ml/jannik/analytics-server).
+These other services are not necessarily required but nice to have. *ip-lookup* is a service for gathering metadata about ip addresses such as geolocation and isp.
+This is used for the *Devices API*. *analytics* is a service for collecting analytics data.
+Events such as logins and errors are sent to it for later analysis.

 ## How to run

 Running is pretty simple.
 Just execute the `index.js`-file.